OscarGodson/EpicEditor/README.md

 ### getFiles([_name_], [_excludeContent_])

-If no `name` is given it returns an object containing the names and metadata of all file objects.
+If no `name` is given it returns an object containing the names and metadata of all client side storage file objects.
 If a `name` is specified it will return just the metadata of that single file object.
 If `excludeContent` is true, it will remove the content from the returned object.
 This is useful when you just want a list of files or get some meta data.
 If `excludeContent` is false (default), it'll return a `content` property per file in plain text format.

+**Note:** This does _not_ get files from your server or machine (yet).
+This simply looks in localStorage where EpicEditor stores drafts.

 ```javascript
 var files = editor.getFiles();